 Step 2: Designated partner identification number (DPIN)

-One needs to file applications for the DPIN of designated partners in the proposed LLP.
-You need to use Form DIR-3 to apply for the DPIN allocation.
+Applications have to be submitted to DPIN the partners LLP propose to designate.
+To receive the DPIN allocation you should apply using Form DIR-3.
 Each application requires attaching a scanned version of your Aadhar Card and PAN Card documents to the Form.
 A Company Secretary or Cost Accountant or Chartered Accountant working full time must sign this form.

 Step 3: Name Approval

 RUN-LLP functions as an application system to obtain reservations of proposed LLP names and the Central Registration Centre controls its processing.
-Before writing an LLP name on the form you must check MCA portal's free name search tool.
+Before writing an LLP name on the form you must check Ministry of Corporate Affairs (MCA) portal's free name search tool.

 A search in the system will display names from existing companies/LLPs which match the search conditions supplied by users.
 The search results show counterparts that will assist you in preventing name duplication.
-A name shall receive approval from the Central Government for use in an LLP if it satisfies their opinion as undesirable so long as it does not duplicate an existing partnership, body corporate or trademark or LLP name.
+A name for LLP approval will be given by the Central Government to be used for LLP if it seems fitting to them but it is neither similar to the earlier name or the name of association or company or brand name or the LLP name.

 The form allows one opportunity to resubmit within 15 days for correcting identified defects.
 The LLP can submit two proposed names while making an application.
 You need to submit your LLP incorporation request.